 Go Wild in the City

-If this was an article geared towards adult, this section would be about the best NYC clubs.
-Alas, this is about things to do in New York City for kids so when I say go “wild” I mean visit a highly rated NYC zoo or aquarium.
-Besides, every family is sure to have animal lover who just can’t get enough of furry friends and life under the sea.
+If this was an article geared towards adults, this section would be about the best NYC clubs.
+Alas, this is about fun things to do in NYC for kids so when I say go “wild” I mean visit a highly rated NYC zoo or aquarium.
+Besides, every family is sure to have an animal lover who just can’t get enough of furry friends and life under the sea.

 Bronx Zoo: You can easily spend a whole day at the Bronx Zoo.
 For one, it’s the largest urban zoo in America with over 4000 animals and more than 600 species calling it home.
 Secondly, it has up-close encounters with tigers, gorillas and more that really amaze.
 Thirdly, there is a children’s zoo where kids can play and even feed tame animals.